Looking for peace of mind? Book your FREE 30 minute consultation today

 Comfort breaks and water for your pet are offered at regular intervals before, during and after the groom along with some treats with the owners prior permission.

-The salon specialises in hand stripping which is the process of removing loose dead hair from wirey and silky coats by hand using fingers or a stripping knife or stone.
+The salon specialises in hand stripping which is the process of carefully removing loose dead hair from wirey and silky coats by hand using fingers or a stripping knife or stone.
 Hand stripping is not suitable for all dogs despite their coat being the correct type and this will be discussed in full with you at your consultation.
+It takes 7 times longer to handstrip a dog than clipping which is why the price is more but it protects the colour and texture of your dogs outer and undercoat which if clipped will in time go soft an loose colour and texture.

 Pet trims are adapted breed trims which ensure the comfort and maintenance of your pets coat in a home, not show, environment.
 All groom prices are for pet trims unless otherwise stated and owners specific requests are also taken into consideration.